zamiang/zamiang-dot-com/posts/_posts/2014-05-22-learnings.md

 something that we could be proud of.
 They are all projects that could be at least be a well made project that financially supports a small team.

-While each of these platitutes are great, the bigger issue is managing you, and the team's energy.
+While each of these platitudes are great, the bigger issue is managing you, and the team's energy.
 Life is short, people get tired.
 We all run in the wrong direction for a while but we can only do it for so long.